hanclang/react-admin/README.md

 - [Preview](hanclang.github.io/react-admin)

 ## Branch
+- the master branch is build of webpack
 - the branch of vite is build of vite tool, if you want to build with vite pls select the vite branch

 ## Getting started